Novalesa Abbey: Chapels in the monastery area

-Around the monastery are four chapels: one dedicated to Mary (8th century, restored in the 11th century), one to the Holy Saviour (mid-11th century), one to St. Michael (8th-9th centuries) and one to St. Eldradus.
+Around the monastery are four chapels: one dedicated to Mary (8th century, restored in the 11th century), one to the Holy Saviour (mid-11th century), one to St. Michael (8th-9th century) and one to St. Eldradus.
 The latter houses a fresco cycle from the late 11th century, depicting stories of the life of St. Eldradus and St. Nicholas.
 It's one of the first known Nicholas's frescoes in continental Europe.